i-MSCP/plugins/incubator/CronJobs/README.md

 #### Availability

-The jailed cron jobs are available only when the [InstantSSH](../InstantSSH/README.md) plugin is also present on the system, whatever it is activated or not.
-The CronJobs plugin reuses the jail builder library which is provided by the InstantSSH plugin to manage the jailed environment.
+The jailed cron jobs are available only when the [InstantSSH](../InstantSSH/README.md) plugin is also installed.
+This plugin reuses the jail builder library which is provided by the InstantSSH plugin to manage the jailed environment.

 The jailed cron jobs doesn't apply to administrators.